Information on employing a Nanny

 Why use an agency?

+Having a structure to the interview ensures that all points are covered.
 Tell the nanny about the position and discuss what the role entails.
-Suggestions about things that should be covered are:
+Suggestions for things to discuss are:

 - hours of work